VipulPal20/Interactive-menu-/README.md

-# PRODIGY_WD_1
-This is my first task of the web development
+This is my first ever project in web development
 In this repo, I have created an Interactive menu that changes its color when it is scrolled or hovered over.